 CBD Oil for Dogs

-If your pup is picky, on a strict diet, or requires fast-acting relief, CBD oil is a simple alternative to CBD treats.
+If your pup is picky, on a strict diet, or requires fast-acting relief, dog-friendly CBD tinctures are a simple alternative.
 It can be mixed into their favorite food or water and deliver its beneficial properties without your dog ever knowing.

 Final Thoughts – Socializing an Older Dog